jjlong150/ExcelToGraphviz/docs/overview/README.md

 ## Introduction

-The **Relationship Visualizer** lets you easily collect relationship information in Excel and quickly create relationship graphs.
+The **Relationship Visualizer** allows you to effortlessly collect relationship information in Excel and rapidly create relationship graphs.
+The most effective way to demonstrate its capabilities is through visual examples.

-It automatically draws relationship diagrams from high-level instructions, handling details like shape placement and connecting lines.
-While it offers many customization options, it’s not designed for precise, pixel-perfect control.
-If you need exact placement or like to draw freehand, this tool might not be suitable for you.

-This tool is perfect for those who want quick visualizations with minimal effort and aren't concerned with detailed placement.
-Just provide simple 'A is related to B' statements, and the *Relationship Visualizer* will generate a comprehensive graphical depiction of the data.

-The *Relationship Visualizer* can be thought of as an Integrated Development Environment (IDE) for creating Graphviz graphs, utilizing Excel as its tool framework.
-It offers comprehensive facilities for modeling, writing, testing, debugging, and managing Graphviz code efficiently within a tabbed, worksheet-based interface.

-The best way to showcase the capabilities of the *Relationship Visualizer* is through visual examples.

 ## Visualize Relationships